-PAIL Network offers two types of peer support programs to bereaved families: Community Circles of support groups, loss specific and online support, and one-to-one peer support.
-Volunteers with a lived experience of loss facilitate both of these support programs.
+PAIL Network offers a variety of peer support programs to bereaved families: Community Circles of support groups, loss specific and online support, and one-to-one peer support.
+Volunteers with a lived experience of loss facilitate these support programs.

-- Peer-support group facilitators support groups in their communities that have experienced pregnancy or infant loss.
+- Community Circles of support group facilitators support groups in their communities that have experienced pregnancy or infant loss.

-- One-to-one peer support facilitators provide peer support over the phone or online.
+- One-to-one peer support facilitators provide peer support over the phone.

 Learn more about both of these support programs, and the roles our volunteers play, below.

 Community Circles of support group facilitation

-Facilitators of these support groups are trained volunteers who have direct experience with pregnancy or infant loss through their personal or professional lives.
-Many facilitators were once participants and chose to volunteer in order to give back to the space that helped them.
+Facilitators of these support groups are trained volunteers who have direct experience with pregnancy or infant loss through their personal lives.
+Many facilitators have, themselves, received support from PAIL Network and chose to volunteer in order to give back to the space that helped them.

 Groups are open to all parents at any stage of their grief journey, whether their loss was one week ago, or many years past.
 Most groups meet once each month.
 Parents can attend for as long — and as often — as they need.